 Water generously with compost extract.

-Water the soil surrounding the growing beans with compost extract every week during the growing season.
+Water the soil surrounding the growing beans with compost extract when scheduled in the propagation plan.

 Harvesting and storage

 Harvest the beans as they fill their pods (usually from February onward).

 Picking beans early encourages more flower and pod formation.
 Use a pair of scissors (or your finger nail) to snip the pods off the vine to avoid damaging them.

 Climbing beans freeze well.
 Just blanch them in boiling water for 2 minutes, cool, dry and put them in your freezer in a resealable bag.